 Roborovski Dwarf Hamster Information

 roborovski dwarf hamster information The Roborovski Dwarf Hamster is also called the desert dwarf hamster.
-That is because he does indeed live naturally in the (semi) deserts of Russia, China, Manchuria and Mongolia.
+This is because it does indeed naturally live in the (semi)deserts of Russia, China, Manchuria and Mongolia.
 The Roborovski is also the smallest and fastest dwarf hamster species.

 Head-body length : up to 7 cm

-Body weight : between 25 and 40 grams depending on the body length
+Body weight : between 25 and 40 grams depending on body size

 Life expectancy : 1.5 - 2 years

-Roborovski Dwarf hamsters are twilight active, which means that they are most active in the evening and early morning.
-However, the animals sleep cyclically, that is, a few hours of sleep alternate with a few hours of being awake, which means that these dwarf hamsters are also regularly awake during the day.
+Roborovski Dwarf hamsters are crepuscular, which means they are most active in the evening and early morning.
+However, the animals sleep cyclically, i.e. a few hours of sleep alternate with a few hours of wakefulness, which means that these dwarf hamsters are also regularly awake during the day.

 Tame and familiarize yourself with the Roborovski Dwarf Hamster

 Always read carefully before you decide to get one or two Roborovski Dwarf Hamsters.
 They are very nice pets that are awake regularly, so they can also be seen during the day.
-This can be especially fun for kids.
-Although the Roborovski Dwarf Hamster looks very cuddly, he doesn't always like to be hugged and he certainly finds it very scary at first.
-Roborovski Dwarf hamsters are very fast, which makes them sometimes difficult to handle, especially for children.
-Because the animals do not see depth, they can run off your hand if they are frightened, so it is important when children handle the animals that there is always a parent present who can help and support.
+This can be especially fun for children.
+Although the Roborovski Dwarf Hamster looks very cuddly, he does not always like to cuddle and he finds being picked up very scary, especially at first.
+Roborovski Dwarf Hamsters are very fast, which makes them sometimes difficult to handle, especially for children.
+Because the animals do not see depth, they can run away from your hand if they are startled, so it is important when children handle the animals that there is always a parent present who can help and support.

-A new resident must be approached calmly, especially during the first few months.
-The animal must first become familiar with its own enclosure, feel safe in it before it dares to approach people.
-Of course there are also daredevils who immediately approach you and are social, but most hamsters are a bit shy at first.
-Give the animal time and try to make contact calmly by talking to the Dwarf hamster(s).
-Handing out some treats often works well to gain the trust of the animals.
+A new resident should be approached calmly, especially during the first few months.
+The animal must first become familiar with its own enclosure and feel safe in it before it dares to approach people.
+Of course there are also daredevils who immediately walk up to you and are social, but most hamsters are a bit shy at first.
+Give the animal time and try to make contact calmly by talking to the Dwarf Hamster(s).
+Giving treats out of hand often works well to gain the animals' trust.

 Tip!
 Roborovski Dwarf hamsters love dried amphipods

-Roborovski Dwarf hamsters are social animals that can be kept together.
+Roborovski Dwarf Hamsters are social animals that can be kept together.
 The best combination is male/female, but then young will be born.
-Two males or two females can also be kept together, but be very well informed about this because the animals can also get into a fight just like that.
+Two males or two females can also be kept together, but make sure you are well informed about this because the animals can also get into a fight.
 So it is not said that keeping two Roborovski Dwarf Hamsters together always goes well.

 Roborovski Dwarf hamsters need a spacious enclosure of at least 80 x 40 cm ( LICG ).
-A good enclosure gives the animals the opportunity to show their natural behaviour.
-In the wild, Roborovski Dwarf Hamsters build beautiful tunnel systems and they would like to continue to do so in captivity.
-The Roborovski has a very simple corridor system, it is actually a straight tunnel with a nesting chamber at the end.
+A good enclosure gives the animals the opportunity to exhibit their natural behavior.
+In the wild, Roborovski Dwarf Hamsters build beautiful corridors and they would like to continue to do so in captivity.
+The Roborovski has a very simple tunnel system, it is actually a straight tunnel with a nest chamber at the end.
 The lining of the nest consists mainly of camel wool.
-The burrow in the wild lies at a depth of about 1 meter and is between 50 - 100 cm long.
+The castle in the wild is located at a depth of about 1 meter and is between 50 - 100 cm long.
 The depth of the castle depends on the ambient temperature.
-When the temperature rises, the dwarf hamster digs deeper underground to reach the cool earth, a kind of natural air conditioning.
+As temperatures rise, the dwarf hamster will dig deeper underground to reach the cool earth, a kind of natural air conditioning.

-hamster scaping info Hamsterscaping is therefore great fun for Roborovski Dwarf Hamsters.
+Hamsterscaping is therefore very fun for Roborovski Dwarf Hamsters.

-At our home this translates into a spacious enclosure with digging possibilities and a sand part of at least 1/3 of the enclosure.
-A terrarium is the best choice here thanks to its closed character.
-It is important that a terrarium allows good ventilation, so preferably has two grids (top and bottom).
+At our home this translates into a spacious enclosure with digging options and a sand part of at least 1/3 of the enclosure.
+A terrarium is the best choice thanks to its closed nature.
+It is important that a terrarium allows good ventilation, so preferably it has two grilles (top and bottom).
 This is especially important in summer when temperatures rise above 25°C.

-A sand part is important for the animals because they are desert dwellers, that is of course the natural environment of the animals.
+A part of sand is important for the animals because they are desert dwellers, and that is of course the animals' natural environment.
 Chinchilla sand can be used for this.
-The disadvantage of Chinchilla sand is that no holes can be made in it, so the dwarf hamsters also need a part where they can dig comfortably in normal soil cover.
+The disadvantage of Chinchilla sand is that no holes can be made in it, so the dwarf hamsters also need an area where they can dig comfortably in normal ground cover.

-Roborovski Dwarf hamsters cannot withstand high temperatures in combination with high humidity.
+Roborovski Dwarf hamsters cannot tolerate high temperatures in combination with high humidity.
 They are desert dwellers by nature, so they are not used to high humidity.
-An optimum humidity for these animals is on average around 55%.
+An optimal humidity for these animals is on average around 55%.
 A temperature between 20 - 24°C is recommended and a humidity below 70%.
 You can use a hygrometer to measure these values.

 House for a Roborovski Dwarf Hamster

-Roborovski Dwarf hamsters are lucky! because almost all houses that are made for hamsters are a good size for this dwarf hamster species.
-Roborovski Dwarf hamsters are prey animals and do not like to walk openly through the enclosure, if they occasionally encounter a shelter they feel a lot safer.
+Roborovski Dwarf Hamsters are in luck! because almost all houses made for hamsters have a good size for this dwarf hamster species.
+Roborovski Dwarf hamsters are prey animals and do not like to walk around the enclosure openly, but if they occasionally come across a shelter they feel a lot safer.
 Our advice is therefore to have at least two houses for the hamster.
-A house for the dwarf hamster to sleep in and another one for him to hide in.
-At least one of the two houses must be larger so that the dwarf hamster can store its food supplies there as well.
-Not being able to put food supplies away can cause stress for the animals.
+A house where the dwarf hamster can sleep and another one where he can hide.
+At least one of the two houses must be larger so that the dwarf hamster can store its food supplies there.
+Not being able to put away food supplies can cause stress for the animals.

-The hamster wheel is a very important part of the design of the dwarf hamster enclosure.
-Roborovski Dwarf hamsters are active animals that like to run, often at night.
+The hamster exercise wheel is a very important part of the design of the dwarf hamster enclosure.
+Roborovski Dwarf Hamsters are active animals that like to run, often at night.
 This is because they naturally run a lot at night in search of food.
-This is, as it were, in their DNA.
-In addition, scientific research has shown that running on a running wheel makes hamsters happy, that this promotes digestion and that the animals generally stay in good shape by running.
+So this is, as it were, in their DNA.
+In addition, scientific research has shown that running on an exercise wheel makes hamsters happy, that this promotes digestion and that the animals generally remain in good condition by running.

-It is wise to place several exercise wheels as the group grows to prevent the animals from fighting over the exercise wheel.
+It is wise to place several running wheels as the group grows to prevent the animals from fighting over the running wheel.

 Ground cover for the Roborovski Dwarf Hamster

-A sand part is important for the Roborovski Dwarf Hamsters, it is also important that the soil cover is dignable for Dwarf Hamsters , which means that they can make corridors and holes in it, which preferably remain.
-This can be achieved by choosing ground cover that is already diggable in itself or by mixing ground cover crops together to make them diggable.
-Examples of excavable soil cover are, for example, the Humus and the Holenzand , but also Cotton & Cotton .
+An area of sand is important for the Roborovski Dwarf Hamsters.
+It is also important that the ground cover for Dwarf Hamsters is diggable, which means that they can make corridors and holes in it, which preferably remain standing.
+This can be achieved by choosing ground cover that is already diggable in itself or by mixing ground covers together so that they become diggable.
+Examples of excavable ground cover include Humus and Holenzand , but also Cotton & Cotton .
 A nice mix is, for example, the mix of Cotton & Hemp Fiber , Cotton & Wood Fiber or a mix of Wood Fiber , Hemp Fiber and Hay.
-Ground covers such as Back 2 Nature are not suitable because the animals cannot dig in them.
+Ground covers such as Back 2 Nature are not suitable because animals cannot dig in them.
 The ideal height of the digging part is between 15 and 20 cm.

 Sand bath for Roborovski Dwarf Hamsters

-habitat of the Roborovski Dwarf Hamster steppe and desert Roborovski Dwarf hamsters enjoy regular sand baths .
-The ideal housing distribution for a Roborovski Dwarf Hamster is 1/3 sand and the rest a diggable bedding.
-Sand has a degreasing effect and therefore also cooling.
-Because sand is degreasing, it also has a drying effect.
+Roborovski Dwarf hamsters like to take a sand bath regularly.
+The ideal distribution of the enclosure for a Roborovski Dwarf Hamster is 1/3 sand and the rest a diggable bedding.
+Sand has a degreasing and therefore cooling effect.
+Because sand has a degreasing effect, it also has a drying effect.
 Animals with skin problems should therefore not be given a sand bath.
-If the skin dries out too much due to the sand, it can start to itch, causing the animals to bathe even more.
-It is therefore important to monitor the bathing behavior of the Dwarf hamsters and to remove the sandbox if there are signs of skin problems (red spots, bald spots, scabs, wounds).
+If the sand dries out the skin too much, it can become itchy, causing the animals to bathe even more.
+It is therefore important to monitor the bathing behavior of the Dwarf Hamsters and to remove the sandbox if there are signs of skin problems (red spots, bald spots, scabs, wounds).

 Roborovski Dwarf hamsters are nest builders

-Roborovski Dwarf hamsters are real nest builders, they always need nesting material so they can line their hole with it.
+Roborovski Dwarf hamsters are real nest builders, they always need nesting material so that they can line their hole with it.
 Making a nest is therefore part of the natural behavior of a dwarf hamster.
-Therefore always give him 15-25 grams of nesting material.
-In the wild, Roborovski Dwarf hamsters collect camel fur to line their nest.
+Therefore, always give him 15-25 grams of nesting material.
+In the wild, Roborovski Dwarf Hamsters collect camel fur to line their nests.

 Nesting material must be nice and soft, absorb moisture and have fragile fibers so that the animals cannot become entangled in it.
 Materials such as cotton, hemp, toilet paper and hay are ideal.

 Roborovski Dwarf hamsters are granivores (seed eaters).
-The food of Rovorovski Dwarf hamsters consists mainly of seeds and a little vegetable food in the form of herbs , but also animal proteins.
-Roborovski Dwarf hamsters catch small insects in the wild, so it is good if their diet also contains a small amount of animal protein.
+The food of Rovorovski Dwarf Hamsters consists mainly of seeds and a little bit of vegetable food in the form of herbs , but also animal proteins.
+Roborovski Dwarf hamsters catch small insects in the wild, so it is good if their diet also contains a little bit of animal protein.

-Roborovski Dwarf hamsters carry their hamster food in their cheek pouches.
-What you see is that the Dwarf Hamster stuffs its food into its cheek pouches and quickly takes it to its house or storage room.
-Carrying food in the cheek pouches is also referred to as "Hoarding".
+Roborovski Dwarf Hamsters carry their hamster food in their cheek pouches.
+What you see is that the Dwarf hamster stuffs his food in his cheek pouches and quickly takes it to his house or pantry.
+Carrying food in the cheek pouches is also called "hoarding".
 Thanks to the cheek pouch muscle, the food is held in the cheek pouch and the hamster can transport it safely and quickly.

-Molars do not keep growing: The large cheek pouches that extend to the shoulder blades are a flexible protrusion of the buccal mucosa
+Molars do not continue to grow: The large cheek pouches that extend to the shoulder blades are a flexible protrusion of the buccal mucosa

-Stomach: Consists of two chambers: the anterior and glandular stomach
+Stomach: consists of two chambers: the anterior stomach and the glandular stomach

-Small cecum: with limited ability to process crude fiber.
-Cecal droppings rich in protein are only eaten when there is a shortage of food
+Small cecum: with limited ability to process crude fibers.
+Protein-rich cecal droppings are only eaten in case of food shortage

 The percentage of crude fiber in the diet should be a maximum of 10% for optimal digestibility and absorption of the diet.